Top 10 foods to try in Malaysia

 Ipoh is particularly famous for its coffee: we visited with our friend Kevin to enjoy several cold and hot brews.

 The final of our 10 foods to try in Malaysia is a subject which is guaranteed to get all tongues wagging.
 Everyone loves them (in Malaysia) or hates them (everywhere else).
 That’s a slight exaggeration of course: we met many Malaysians who also hate durian passionately ha ha ha!

-Durian is the King of Fruits because he’s hunky, thorny and extremely potent!
+Durian is nicknamed the King of fruits because he’s hunky, thorny and extremely potent!
 You can smell him from a mile away.

 In fact, durian is so potent that most hotels (and subway systems like in Singapore and Bangkok) ban them!

 The King of the Fruits also divided us a bit: Sebastien didn’t take to it at all, but Stefan was more keen, especially when he discovered durian cheesecake:

 Durian puffs are another way of eating the King as a dessert.
 The puffs were popular at the Kuching Food Festival, which inevitably caused quite a scene…